wpsharks/html-compressor/README.md

 #### ↑ The Problem Here?

-Instead of a single CSS and/or JS file (i.e. one or two HTTP connections); the browser needs to make *several* requests; and it needs to download each of these resources seperately.
+Instead of a single CSS and/or JS file (i.e., one or two HTTP connections); the browser needs to make *several* requests; and it needs to download each of these resources seperately.
 This is not a problem that impacts WordPress alone, we see this issue across many publishing platforms where plugins are brought into the mix.

-Ideally, your publishing platform (or theme) would minimize the number of external resources that it depends on by consolidating those external resources (i.e. CSS/JS files) into just one or two files; and then compress them too.
+Ideally, your publishing platform (or theme) would minimize the number of external resources that it depends on by consolidating those external resources (i.e., CSS/JS files) into just one or two files; and then compress them too.
 However, not all themes do this.
 In fact, this is not always possible (even when a theme/plugin developer is aware of the issue).

-For instance, if a theme/plugin developer is working within a set of PHP framework standards (e.g. doing things "the WordPress way"), the end result may not always be optimized in an ideal fashion.
+For instance, if a theme/plugin developer is working within a set of PHP framework standards (e.g., doing things "the WordPress way"), the end result may not always be optimized in an ideal fashion.
 We know first-hand that this really bugs developers.
 Experienced developers don't create a mess by choice, it's just how the framework pulls everything together that can sometimes produce a mess.
-Also, when a site owner adds plugins to the mix later; where the publishing platform (or theme) is being supplemented by CSS/JS files that are plugin-specific — this is where things can really get crazy; e.g. a new CSS and/or JS file for each plugin.
+Also, when a site owner adds plugins to the mix later; where the publishing platform (or theme) is being supplemented by CSS/JS files that are plugin-specific — this is where things can really get crazy; e.g., a new CSS and/or JS file for each plugin.

 ## Solution, the WebSharks™ HTML Compressor!

-**The WebSharks™ HTML Compressor works as an additional layer of functionality that can come in after your publishing platform pieces everything together.** The WebSharks™ HTML Compressor analyzes each page of your site in real-time; i.e. as it's being loaded; inspecting each line of HTML code.
+**The WebSharks™ HTML Compressor works as an additional layer of functionality that can come in after your publishing platform pieces everything together.** The WebSharks™ HTML Compressor analyzes each page of your site in real-time; i.e., as it's being loaded; inspecting each line of HTML code.

 CSS/JS files are combined (where possible) and compressed (where possible); then it can optimize the HTML code and any inline JavaScript/CSS too.
 The goal is to speed things up for your visitors and to reduce the number of HTTP connections that your server processes.